ads2280/global-git/README.md

 ## ¿Qué es esto?

-git-español is a wrapper that lets you use Git commands in Spanish.
+global-git is a wrapper that lets you use Git commands in multiple languages.
 That's it.
 That's the repo.

 Want to `git cometer` instead of `git commit`?
 Now you can.
 Feel like doing a `git empujar` instead of `git push`?
 Go wild.
+Prefer to `git honour` your changes in proper British English?
+Jolly good!

 ## Installation